 3.12.2.
 Rules for adding attributes to railway items

-The concept of railways on YME includes sections of railway lines, lines in their entirety, platforms, and stations.
+Railway items on YME include sections of railway lines, lines in their entirety, platforms, and stations.

-The attribute panel for a section of railway looks like this:
+The attribute panel for a section of railway line looks like this:

-When you add attributes to sections of railway, follow the rules that apply specifically to them.
+When you add attributes to sections of railway line, follow the rules that apply specifically to them.
 The attributes for items are listed below, as well as the rules for entering values for each of them:

 The “Part of” attribute indicates that a section of railway belongs to a certain line.

 If the railway line was drawn earlier, then you can choose its name from the list.
-If the line was not drawn in earlier, then you must fill in the field manually (which creates a new railway line):
+If not, then you must fill in the field manually (which creates a new railway line):

 Editing techniques for these composite linear items are described in section 2.6.2.
 Composite linear items.